-- an output port named "out1" with the default properties - "out2" still output port named that has the default connector (a holoscan::gxf::DoubleBufferTransmitter), but the default condition of ConditionType::kDownstreamMessageAffordable is removed by setting ConditionType::kNone.
-This indicates that the operator will not check if any port downstream of "out2" has space available in its receiver queue before calling compute. - an input port named "in" where both the connector and condition have different parameters than the default.
-For example, the queue size is increased to 2 and policy=1 is "reject", indicating that if a message arrives when the queue is already full, that message will be rejected in favor of the message already in the queue.
+- an output port named "out1" with the default properties - "out2" default that still has the output named connector (a port holoscan::qxf::DoubleBufferTransmitter), but the default condition of ConditionType::kDownstreamMessageAffordable is removed by setting ConditionType::kNone.
+This indicates that the operator will not check if any port downstream of "out2" has space available in its receiver queue before calling compute. - an input port named "in" where both the connector and condition have parameters different from the default.
+For example, the queue size is increased to 2, and policy=1 is "reject", indicating that if a message arrives when the queue is already full, that message will be rejected in favor of the message already in the queue.
+The actual default Receiver class type (e.g. DoubleBufferReceiver for local connections or UcxReceiver for distributed connections) will still be automatically determined by the SDK.